 SPAM words affect every part of the message

 No email component is immune to SPAM words.
 They all can fall prey to stop words, even an email signature or subject line.
-That’s why it is important to test your entire email with mail-tester or any other tool linked in this blog post.
+That’s why it is important to test your entire email with Woodpecker or any other tool linked in this blog post.

 Let’s go over a specific email part to learn what to pay attention to.